How Long Do Mobility Scooter Batteries Last?

 How do I know if my mobility scooter needs a new battery?

 You may need a new battery if you notice reduced travel range, longer charging times, inconsistent power, or if the battery loses charge quickly when idle.
 Physical signs such as swelling, leaks, or corrosion are also indicators.
-Choosing a reliable model like the iSinwheel X02, known for its durable 24V 12Ah battery, can help minimise battery issues and determine how long mobility scooter batteries last.
+Choosing a reliable model like the isinwheel X02, known for its durable 24V 12Ah battery, can help minimise battery issues and determine how long mobility scooter batteries last.

 How long does a full battery last on a mobility scooter?